rpsubc8/ESP32TinyZXSpectrum/readmeEnglish.md

  <li>WIFI support load SCR and SNA</li>
  <li>Precompiled version (flash download 3.9.2) 320x200 core LKF,JLS and AY8912 support</li>
  <li>Option to remove the IEEE (double) rounding calculation from the VGA, to avoid accuracy issues.
 This anomaly was found as a result of David Crespo Tascón's failure to take video.</li>
+ <li>Added 2 video modes 320x200 70Hz and 320x240 with fabgl data.</li>
+ <li>Added keyboard support from usb serial terminal, VStudio monitor or putty.</li>
 </ul>

 <br><br>
 <h1>Precompiled version</h1>
 In the precompile folder there are 4 versions already compiled to be recorded with the flash download tool 3.9.2.
 They are the permutations of 2 cores (LKF and JLS) and AY8912 sound with 320x200 resolution with the demo games in FLASH.
-A 320x200 option without IEEE calculation has also been added.<br><br>
+A 320x200 option without IEEE calculation has also been added, as well as a 320x200 70 Hz video mode with fabgl parameters.<br><br>
 <a href='https://github.com/rpsubc8/ESP32TinyZXSpectrum/tree/main/esp32/precompile'>https://github.com/rpsubc8/ESP32TinyZXSpectrum/tree/main/esp32/precompile</a>
 <br><br>
 We must choose the ESP32 type: